Gaurav9969351313/salary-tracker/readme.md

 A comprehensive Spring Boot backend system that enables employees to manage their personal salary history across multiple years, currencies, and companies.
 The system provides currency-normalized insights, salary growth analytics, and visualization-ready APIs.

+## Assumption:
+A User should be able to analyse the salary trend from the given set of structured data (Excel).
+Assumed that this is not for a single user.
+One user can analyse N numer of employees salary trend.
+Hence, User and Employee kept different.

 ## 🚀 Features

 - **Multi-year Salary Tracking**: Store and manage salary data across different financial years